Kim Gittere Abson MD

 American Board of Dermatology

 Dr. Abson earned her medical degree with honors at the University of Washington.
-She completed an internal medicine residency (preliminary) and dermatology residency (co-chief resident) at Duke University Medical Center in Durham, North Carolina.
+She completed an internal medicine residency (preliminary) and dermatology residency (co-chief resident) at Duke University Medical Center in Durham, N.C.

 Dr. Abson's special interests include the detection and management of skin cancers including the use of dermatoscope and total body photos where appropriate, adult and pediatric dermatology and emphasizing medical dermatology over cosmetic.
 Additionally, Dr. Abson is interested in helping patients who have undergone solid organ or bone marrow transplants manage their increased risk of skin cancer.